MichaelSimons/docker-toolbox/Docker101/Docker Lab.md

 - `https://docs.docker.com/docker-for-windows`

 ## Run a Container ##
-- `docker run` both a Linux and Windows container e.g. `hello-world` and `hello-world:nanoserver`
+- `docker run` both a Linux and Windows container
+	- Suggestion: `hello-world` and `hello-world:nanoserver` images
-	- Hint: right click on Docker icon in the taskbar
+	- Hint: right click on Docker icon in the taskbar to switch between Linux and Windows Containers
 - `docker run -it` to run a command within a container using an interactive session
 - `docker images` to find out which images exist on your machine
 - `docker ps` to find out which containers exist on your machine
-	- How do you find all of them (e.g. the non-running ones)?
+	- Did you find all of them (e.g. the non-running ones)?
 - `docker rm` to delete all non-running containers
 - `docker rmi` to delete an image
 - `docker start` to run a stopped container